A series of recent discussions I’ve seen has prompted me to offer a few thoughts on what theology and whether it is either necessary or obligatory.

 Is the belief that we should all study theology and strive to learn theology, be it systematic or biblical, really a “need/obligation”?

 There is a common denominator to all the disciplines mentioned: growth in a given area comes only by knowledge.
 Without knowledge what do you have?
 What if a kid never went to school, nor ever interacted with nature, and was locked up in a room with no one else and wasn’t allowed to explore?
 How would they develop with such a dearth of stimulus?
 Would they develop mentally at all if they remained in that state for years?
 Would they rather deteriorate in what little knowledge they had to begin with without reinforcement or new knowledge added to it?

-Similarly, you would locking your mind and spirit up from all sense perception and interaction of the divine and connective purpose attending that if you don’t pursue theological knowledge, or more precisely seek to know the being toward whom theology is directed – God – as if locked in a room.
+Similarly, you would be locking up your mind and spirit from all sense perception and interaction of the divine, and the purposes attending that, if you don’t pursue theological knowledge, or more precisely seek to know the being toward whom theology is directed – God – as if locked in a room.
 The mind locked in solitary.

 Now, this is a general observation, but a further question arose whether Christians specifically, having already believed in Jesus and currently walking in light of that belief, need to do theology.

 Although the staring point of this question is with ‘the Christian’, this is nobody’s real starting point.
 Several things have implicitly happened to reach the point of becoming a Christian which become relevant to think about to answer this question.